nushell/nushell.github.io/book/commands/str_substring.md

 ## Parameters

  -  `range`: the indexes to substring [start end]
- -  `...rest`: optionally substring text by column paths
+ -  `...rest`: For a data structure input, turn strings at the given cell paths into substrings

 ## Examples